udhc-journals/udhc-journals.github.io/_pages/advisors.md

 ### Chief Advisor - Clinical Telemedicine & Digital Health Standards
 #### github-userid TBD

 Dr Gogia is a surgeon (Specialty Plastic Surgery) since 1985 with special interest in  Plastic Surgery, Hand Surgery, Lymphedema.
 Medical Informatics, Telemedicine, he completed his M.B.B.S.
-(1977) Chief Advisor - Molecular and Clinical Genetics, Project VIKRAMM.S.
+(1977) Chief Advisor - Molecular and Clinical Genetics, UDHC JournalsM.S.
 (1981) in General Surgery from A.I.I.M.S.
 New Delhi

 He started his Health Informatics activities in 1995 and achieved prominence on a national and international level.
 He is a Fellow of International Academy of Health Science Informatics.
 President of S.A.T.H.I. www.sathi.org  –Registered society (2004) involved in successful implementation of telehealth projects.
 Dr Gogia is a Member of Bureau of Indian Standards MHD 17 taskforce on Development of Healthcare Informatics Standards and member of ISO Technical Committee 215 -since 2008 till current, Convener of panel on Medical Icons